Configurations of points and topology of real line arrangements

 \end{thm}

-We can refine the previous theorem by deleting the ordered condition assuming that no automorphism of the combinatorics can modify the chamber weight.
-We could assume that there is no automorphism of the combinatorics, but there is a weaker condition given in the following corollary.
+The result above can be improved with the removal of the ordered condition by assuming that no automorphism of the combinatorics modifies the chamber weight.
+We could assume that there is no automorphism of the combinatorics other than the identity, but it is sufficient to assume a weaker hypothesis given in the following corollary.

 \begin{cor} Let $\C$ be a stable planar uniform $(3,m)$-configuration.
 The chamber weight $\tau(\C)$ is an invariant of the topology of $\A^\C$. \end{cor}